Tsangares/voteIOTA/README.md

 # Summary

-This project contains a flask app that uses the python files located at `flask/vote` to communicate with the IOTA ledger.
+This project contains a flask app that uses the python file located at `flask/vote/vote.py` to communicate with the IOTA ledger.

 There is a live version of this application located at https://vote.ekay.com/